Rosalie Craig: Television

 In 2021 Craig played the brief role of the Whaletaur Shaman in Netflix's Centaurworld, released on 30 July 2021.
 In 2022 she appeared as Virginia Wilson in the Netflix series 1899, and portrayed Jeanne d'Albret in The Serpent Queen in 2024.

 Craig's television work includes the BBC television dramas Moonflower Murders and Riot Women.

 Personal life

-Craig married actor Hadley Fraser on 5 October 2014.
-They welcomed their first child, a daughter named Elvie, on 1 November 2016.
+Craig married actor and musician Hadley Fraser on 5 October 2014.
+They have a daughter.